SatyamCodeByOwn/Ecommerce/README.md

 We have utilized a classic 3-tier architecture:

-* Controller (Presentation Layer): Handles the REST API endpoints.
+* **Controller (Presentation Layer)**: Handles the REST API endpoints.
-* Service (Business Logic Layer): Implements all business rules, validation, and logic.
+* **Service (Business Logic Layer)**: Implements all business rules, validation, and logic.
-* Repository (Data Access Layer): Responsible for communicating with the database.
+* **Repository (Data Access Layer)**: Responsible for communicating with the database.

 ## 3.2.
 Key Design Decisions

-* DTOs (Data Transfer Objects): The DTO pattern is used to ensure a clean separation between the API layer and the database entities.
+* **DTOs (Data Transfer Objects)**: The DTO pattern is used to ensure a clean separation between the API layer and the database entities.
 This allows us to send only the necessary data to the client and avoid exposing sensitive information (like password hashes).

-* Transactional Services: All methods in the service layer (@Service) are marked as @Transactional to maintain data integrity.
+* **Transactional Services**: All methods in the service layer (@Service) are marked as @Transactional to maintain data integrity.
 If any operation fails, the entire transaction is rolled back.

-* Global Exception Handling: A centralized exception handler using @RestControllerAdvice has been implemented to send consistent JSON responses for all errors.
+* **Global Exception Handling**: A centralized exception handler using @RestControllerAdvice has been implemented to send consistent JSON responses for all errors.

-* Logging with AOP: We use Spring AOP (Aspect-Oriented Programming) to implement logging as a cross-cutting concern.
+* **Logging with AOP**: We use Spring AOP (Aspect-Oriented Programming) to implement logging as a cross-cutting concern.
 A loggingAspect  intercepts method calls across different layers (Controllers, Services, Repositories) to log entry, exit, and execution time without cluttering the business logic.

 ## 3.3.
 Core Entities